I’m a seeker.

 Every morning when I brush my teeth I look in the mirror and I stick my tongue out and I say to my thought monsters “I know you’re in there, you can’t hide from me, fuck off” and I go about my day.
 Oh I guess you could call that my practice.

-Check out the (hilarious) trailer to Betsy’s book, Tipping Sacred Cows!
+Check out this (hilarious) trailer to Betsy’s book, Tipping Sacred Cows!

 Huge thanks to Betsy for taking the time to chat with me.
 I’m honored to have had the chance to have her wisdom and her downright refreshing and FUN approach to personal growth and spirituality, be a part of The Girl Who Knows.

 I’m so excited for you all to check out her latest book, Tipping Sacred Cows, which is available here.